Funding Institution: CNCS – UEFISCDI, Human Resources Programme

 Manuscripts submitted for publication

 Vîrgă, D.M., Maricuțoiu, L.P., & Iancu, A. (under review).
 Interventions aimed at increasing work engagement: a systematic review of controlled trials.
-Submitted for publication to European Journal of Work and Organizational Psychology.
+Submitted for publication to Stress and Health.